realpratz/winsov/README.md

 * **~24,000 downloads** on the [original build](https://realpratz.itch.io/winsov).
 * Featured in multiple Let's Play videos by YouTubers (e.g., [this one](https://youtu.be/zKabNmTi9FE?si=P3ksNu-HpZeJpMCJ)).

-Being the niche and goofy project it is, I decided to remake this project for the CRUX inductions to revisit the fun I had developing it 6 years ago.
+Being the niche and goofy project it is, I decided to remake this project for the CRUx inductions to revisit the fun I had developing it 6 years ago.

 ## How to Run